pekastel/hyperterm-initial-windows/README.md

 - Add `hyperterm-initial-windows` to the list of `plugins`
 - Set `config.workingDirectory` to something like `~/dev`

-Change `config.initialWindows` to the desired number of windows to open on init, by default opens just one window.
+Change `config.initialWindows` to the desired number of windows to open on init, by default opens just one.

 # license